Peter Fieber

 Peter Fieber (born 16 May 1964) is a Slovak football player and later a football manager.
 He played for Dukla Banská Bystrica, Inter Bratislava, DAC Dunajská Streda, Artmedia Petržalka, Racing Genk and SV Meppen.

+Biography

-He was a member of Czechoslovakia squad at the 1990 FIFA World Cup.
-He earned three caps for Czechoslovakia and also one cap for Slovakia.
+Fieber was part of the Dunajská Streda side which won the 1986–87 Czechoslovak Cup.
+A member of Czechoslovakia squad at the 1990 FIFA World Cup, Fieber earned three appearances for Czechoslovakia and one cap for the newly-established Slovakia.

+His son, born in 1989 and also named Peter Fieber, was a footballer too.
+He played for Inter Bratislava between 2008 and 09, Petržalka from 2009, and Budapest Honvéd leaving in 2011.